slash071/atlas/src/chapter_02/sub/diff.md

   prompt = false
 ```

-Compare the difference between working directory and the last commit:
+To compare the difference between the working directory and the last commit:

 ```bash
 git diff HEAD